Personal Development Coaching Course

 No man or woman is a failure who instinctively stands upright and

 true to the passion that fills their heart.
 Our only true failing is in quitting and not being true to the best that is in us.
 The one who has never failed, has never even half succeeded.
-The danger is not in a fall, but failing to rise.
+The danger is not in a fall but in failing to rise.

 Beware, uninterrupted successes at the beginning of a career can be